Resources

 icon

-A heart attack is a medical condition where the heart does not function normally, and the person is at risk of death.
+A heart attack is a medical condition where the heart does not function properly, and the person is at risk of death.
 Commonly, it can occur in men above the age of 45 and women above the age of 55.
 Heart attacks can happen without a warning.
 However, many patients exhibit warning signs and symptoms hours, days, or even weeks in advance.
 Heart disease is the leading cause of death for both men and women, and not all heart attacks are the same in terms of symptoms or severity.

-Types of heart attacks
+Types of Heart Attacks

 A heart attack can be of the following three types.